PetrHeinz/gods-play/README.md

 ## Installation

-Installation on a local machine can be done via npm command:
+Installation on a local machine can be done via npm commands:
 ```
+npm install
 npm run build
 ```